yaukeywang/YwSoftRenderer/README.md

 Mostly coming from [Muli3D](http://muli3d.sourceforge.net/), improved by my understanding.
 It is still a long and hard trip, but worthwhile.

 ### Note
-Code in `DeprecatedCode` folder is legncy deprecated, only used for reference and will be removed later.
+Code in `DeprecatedCode` folder is obsolete, only used for reference and will be removed later.

 ### Progress
 - [x] Math support.